Song of Solomon 1:1-4:16

 Not only is this seen as a simple love story between Solomon and his beloved Shulamite, some also see it as a love story between God the Father and Israel – or – God the Son (Jesus) and the church (the Bride).
 It’s beautiful to consider the deep and intimate love relationship we have with the Lord.

-I recently taught through this book filled with much symbolism, so if you wanted to study it more in-depth, feel free to check out the links below
+Many years ago I taught through this book filled with much symbolism, so if you wanted to study it more in-depth, feel free to check out the links below

 Often times couples neglect that romantic part of their relationship – and we shouldn’t.
 There should be kisses, there should be expressions of love, there should be cologne and perfume (we should want to smell good for each other).
 There should be compliments.
 It may not sound romantic that Solomon compared his girl to a “filly among Pharaoh’s chariots,” but it was.
 He was telling her how exciting it was to be with her!